vm-iiit/Unsupervised-chunking-in-Indian-languages/Readme.md

 • The aim of this project is to create a phrase based chunking algorithm for Indian Languages Chunking works on top of POS tagging, it uses pos-tags as input and provides chunks as output.

+## Literature survey

+• The unsupervised learning of natural language structure, Dan Klein March 2005

+• Unsupervised Chunking Basedon Graph Propagation from Bilingual Corpus, LingZhu, DerekF.Wong and LidiaS.Chao

+• Unsupervised acquisition of idiomatic units of symbolic natural language: An n-gram frequency-based approach for the chunking of news articles and tweets, Dario Borrelli, Gabriela Gongora Svartzman, Carlo Lipizzi (2020)

+• Neural Models for Sequence Chunking, FeifeiZhai, SaloniPotdar, Bing Xiang, Bowen Zhou.

+• A New Approach for HMM Based Chunking for Hindi (https://www.princeton.edu/~carch/sinha/nlp.pdf)

+• Hindi Part-of-Speech Tagging and Chunking : A Maximum Entropy Approach (https://www.researchgate.net/publication/241211496_Hindi_Part-of-Speech_Tagging_and_Chunking_A_Maximum_Entropy_Approach)

 ## Baselines

-• For baseline we will be using nltk package which has the following functions/packages:
+For baseline we will be using nltk package which has the following functions/packages:

 • ChunkedCorpusReader